BharathSrinath/Web-Development/2.frontend/3.react/react-notes.md

             # Both 'lazy' and 'suspense' are provided by the react package.
         # What is suspense?
 React generally renders much faster even before the scripts can be loaded.
 So it is trying to access something that has not yet loaded.
 Hence it will suspend the loading and will throw an error as "A component was suspended while responding to `synchronous input`".
 To overcome this we wrap it under 'suspense' which can take an attribute called 'fallback' where we can mention what to appear until the script is loaded.
 (Generally we mention shimmer).
     # Syntax: const LazyComponent = React.lazy(() => import('./MyComponent'));
-        # React.lazy() returns a React component that we can use in your JSX, just like any other component.
+        # React.lazy() returns a React component that we can use in our JSX, just like any other component.
-        # The import() function inside React.lazy() returns a Promise that resolves to a module with a default export, which is your component.
+        # The import() function inside React.lazy() returns a Promise that resolves to a module with a default export, which is our component.
         # <Suspense fallback={<Shimmer/>}>
             <LazyComponent />
           </Suspense>